Ditmar Bicaj

-Ditmar Bicaj (born 26 February 1989) is an Albanian professional footballer who plays as a defender for Albanian club Bylis Ballsh.
+Ditmar Bicaj (born 26 February 1989) is an Albanian professional football manager and former player who is the head coach of Kategoria e Parë club Lushnja.

-He started his career at Dinamo Tirana, before representing Tirana, Skënderbeu Korçë and Kukësi in Albania, as well as Belasitsa Petrich and Tractor Sazi in Bulgaria and Iran respectively.
+He started his career at Dinamo Tirana, before representing Tirana, Skënderbeu and Kukësi in Albania, as well as Belasitsa and Tractor Sazi in Bulgaria and Iran respectively.

 Club career

 Early career

 Bicaj started his career in with his home town club, Dinamo Tirana at a very young age.
 After some impressive displays in the Albanian Superliga he attracted the attention of foreign clubs, one of those clubs was Belasitsa Petrich in Bulgaria.
 Bicaj signed a three-year deal with the Bulgarian club in the summer of 2008.
 The contract should have kept the Albanian at the Tsar Samuil Stadium until 2011.
 After the club was relegated he moved back to Albania at the champions of the country KF Tirana.

 Skënderbeu Korçë

 In July 2010, Bicaj signed for Skënderbeu Korçë.
 He went on to play for four seasons, winning four national championships.